MateoLostanlen/pyro-dataset/CONTRIBUTING.md

 # fetch all changes from the upstream repository
 git fetch upstream

-# switch to the master branch of your fork
+# switch to the main branch of your fork
-git checkout master
+git checkout main

 # merge changes from the upstream repository into your fork
-git merge upstream/master
+git merge upstream/main
 ```

 4. install the project dependencies